preciofishbone/OmniaDocsG2/user-options/my-links/index.rst

 .. image:: my-links-stars-new.png

-To decide to show a ink or not, just click the star.
+To decide to show a link or not, just click the star.

 Add a personal link
 ********************